-We also have the ability to give enforceable removal notices to the service on which the intimate image is provided, or to the person who posted the image, requiring them to remove the image.
+We may give an enforceable removal notice to the service on which the intimate image is shared, or to the person who posted the image, requiring them to remove the image.
 We have arrangements in place with many social media services to work cooperatively with them for the quick removal of intimate images.

-In some cases we also have the ability to take action against the person who posted, or threatened to post, intimate images.
-This action includes issuing formal warnings, giving infringement notices and even seeking an injunction or civil penalty order from a court.
+In some cases, we may take action against the person who shared, or threatened to share, intimate images.
+This action includes issuing a formal warning, giving an infringement notice and even seeking an injunction or civil penalty order from a court.

-What is image-based abuse?
-What is an 'intimate image'?
+What is image-based abuse and what is an 'intimate image'?

-Image-based abuse occurs when an intimate image is shared, or threatened to be shared, without the consent of the person in that image.
+Image-based abuse occurs when an intimate image is shared, or someone threatens to share it, without the consent of the person in the image.